A-KAOURI/Carla_DVSV2E/README.md

-# CARLA Simulation Data Collection Tool
+# CARLA Simulation Data Collection Framework

 This project provides a configurable tool for running and recording simulations in CARLA, using YAML-based configuration files to define simulation parameters, scenarios, and sensors.

 --------------------------------------------------------------------------------
 ## 🚀 Overview

-This tool allows you to:
+This framework allows you to:

 - Define simulation global settings (client, traffic manager, simulation mode, etc.)
 - Configure multiple scenarios (maps, weather, number of actors, etc.)